ZhanLu00/Kpop-related-ATM-System/phase1/ATM/README.md

 set time, and show and clear alerts.

 Clients are able to view a summary of all account balances and their net total.
-They can also view the most recent transaction and the date of creation of any account they own.
+They can also view the most recent transaction and the dateCreated of creation of any account they own.
 A client is able to transfer money between their accounts or out to other user's, withdraw or deposit money with the src.ATM machine, pay a bill, and request a creation of an account from the bank manager.